| |

 |

-| A short par 3 over the valley.
-Four
+A short par 3 over the valley.
+Four bunkers protect the green and because

-green, you should not hit too long. |
+there is an OB right at the back of the green, you should not hit too long. |

-OB on the left.
-The hole shows the “risk and reward” concept, which is the main
+A greatly designed par 5 with OB on the left.
+The hole shows the “risk and

-theme of the course architect.
-Because there is trouble on the left side on your
+there is trouble on the left side on your drive, the tendency is to hit

-drive, the tendency is to hit on the right side but if you do, the next shot becomes
+on the right side but if you do, the next shot becomes more difficult due

-faces the left edge of the green and there is a slope at the back and on the right
+left edge of the green and there is a slope at the back and on the right

 side of the green. |